Why do you need a Brand Strapline?

 Because your brand strapline (or tagline) is a great tool for building your brand.

-Your brand strapline helps to build your business because:
+Your brand strapline (or tagline) helps to grow your business because it:

-- It helps people remember your business more easily.
+3. Helps people remember your business more easily.
 Sometimes the brand strapline is one of the first things customers say about a business.
-For example, John Lewis is known for ‘Never knowingly undersold’ – a brand strapline that has stood the test of time.
+For example, John Lewis is known for ‘Never knowingly undersold’ – a brand strapline that lasted a long time.

-If you don’t have a strapline, or you want to change the one you have now – here are some tips to get you started.
+If you don’t have a strapline (or tagline), or you want to change the one you have now – here are some tips to get you started.

 Getting started on your brand strapline

-If you want to create a brand strapline that lasts, try to get clear on the three key areas below, before you start brainstorming ideas.
+If you want to create a brand strapline that lasts, start by getting clear on the three key areas below, before you start brainstorming ideas.
+(Otherwise, you may end up with a generic phrase that sounds the same as your competitors).

 1. Understand your target clients